Central Portugal: Obidos to Porto

 - I learned about the 30 or so grapes grown in Portugal, learned there are multiple methods to “train” the vines, and how different soils and altitudes and climate affect the grapes.

 - Planet Cork was really interesting.
-I’ve seen some cork trees “harvested” with painted numbers on them, and learned why.
-I learned they were grades of cork.
+I’ve seen some cork trees “harvested” with painted numbers on them, and learned why at the museum.
+I also learned they were grades of cork.
 I did already know that Portugal was the number one producer of cork.

 - Finally, the Chocolate Story Museum.
 Chocolate is good for you!
 Have it daily.
 Bought some gifts here for someone lucky.